openedx/openedx-aspects/docs/decisions/0011_course_block_data.rst

 ********

 Use Open edX's "course published" signal to trigger updating course outline and block relationship data stored in Clickhouse.
-This approach is supported by `OEP-50 Hooks extension framework`_, and will be compatible with deployments that use the Event Bus to manage signals sent between applications.
+This approach is supported by `OEP-50`_ Hooks extension framework, and will be compatible with deployments that use the Event Bus (see `OEP-52`_) to manage signals sent between applications.

 Consequences
 ************